dennisvang/tufup/README.md

 The `notsotuf` package is built on top of [python-tuf][1], which is the reference implementation for [TUF][2] (The Update Framework).

-The initial implementation is focused on Windows.
+The initial implementation is focused on Windows and macOS.
 The package can be used on other platforms, but these are not actively supported.

 ## About